mforen17/Nitrox-Cracked/README.md

 ## How to Install?

-Please download the latest version from the versions section and run it.
+Either compile the mod yourself or download the latest version from the releases section.
 It will work compatible with such pirated versions.

 ## Thanks to the Nitrox team.
 (Special Thanks)